Complete Beginner's Guide to Free Bets

 With this offer, you'll get your stake of £10 returned to you in the form of a £10 free bet.

-3. Event-Specific Free Bets
+3. Free Bets on Specific Events

-This could be a specific market that a bookie is keen for customers to experience, or they offer a free bet should you place an In-Play bet whilst the event is taking place.
+This could be a specific market or bet that a bookie is keen for customers to experience, or they offer a free bet should you place an In-Play bet whilst the event is taking place.

 4. Free Bets for Loyalty